recvfrom/contributor/.github/ISSUE_TEMPLATE/clamav_sig.md

 **Technical Info**
 Post any hashes, useful metadata, and other technical information that would be useful to someone working on this.

-IMPORTANT: If the malware samples are attached to this ticket, they MUST be inside a password-protected .zip file with a unique password.
-Post the password in this section.
+IMPORTANT: For making the malware available to download by participants, the preferred method is to put the samples in a password-protect zip file and link to it from the ticket.
+We DON'T want to attach malware directly to this ticket.